hugobbi/keras-plotter/README.md

 ### Visualizing CSM

 To visualize the matrices, use the `plot_csm` function.
 The alternative `plot_csm_interactively` plots the matrix in the same way, the difference being the user can choose from an interactive dropbar which layer to plot the CSM from.
-It is important to note that the CSM is symmetrical, and the values on the lower half are not computed.
+It is important to note that the CSM is symmetrical, and the values on the lower left half are not computed.
 To represent them, they are colored black by default, but this can be changed using the `color_not_computed` parameter.

 ## Computing orthogonality

 Calculating the orthogonality measure can be done using the `compute_orthogonality` function.

+## Useful Utils functions

+* `show_dataset`: displays `n` instances of a dataset.
+* `show_instance`: shows a single instance of a dataset.
+* `display_n_digits`: displays `n` instances of a digit in the dataset.
+* `split_array`: splits an array given a percentage (used for train/test split)
+* `save_obj`: saves a Python object to a file.
+* `save_obj`: loads a Python object from a file.
+* `data_generator_dvf`: generator used to train or test a double visual fields model in batches.
+* `data_generator_svf`: generator used to train or test a single visual field model in batches.